-- (15) The online gaming operator's procedures and appropriate measures implemented to deter, detect, and, to the extent possible, prevent cheating, including collusion, and use of cheating devices, including the use of software programs that make bets according to algorithms. - (16) Policies and procedures with respect to accepting or extending patron credit. - (17) Any other items considered necessary by the department in order to ensure the integrity of gaming and internet games in the state. - (e) To the extent a third-party is involved in or provides any of the internal controls required in sections 12-865-1 to 12-865-34, inclusive, of the Regulations of Connecticut State Agencies, the online gaming operator's internal controls shall document the roles and responsibilities of the third-party and shall include procedures to evaluate the adequacy of and monitor compliance with the third-party's internal control procedures. - (f) In the event of an emergency, the online gaming operator may temporarily amend an internal control.
-The online gaming operator shall notify the department that an emergency exists before temporarily amending an internal control procedure. - (g) An online gaming operator shall submit the temporary emergency amendment of the internal control procedures to the department within three days of the amendment.
+(d) To the extent a third-party is involved in or provides any of the internal controls required in Sections 12-XXX-1 through 12-XXX-33, inclusive, of the Regulations of Connecticut State Agencies, the online gaming operator's internal controls shall document the roles and responsibilities of the third-party and shall include procedures to evaluate the adequacy of and monitor compliance with the third-party's internal control procedures.

+(e) In the event of an emergency, the online gaming operator may temporarily amend an internal control.
+The department shall be notified that an emergency exists before temporarily amending an internal control procedure.

+(f) An online gaming operator shall submit the temporary emergency amendment of the internal control procedures to the department within three days of the amendment.
 The submission shall include the detailed emergency procedures that will be implemented and the time period the emergency procedures will be temporarily in place.
-Any concerns the department has with the submission shall be addressed with the online gaming operator. - (h) As soon as the circumstances necessitating the emergency amendment to the internal controls abate, an online gaming operator shall resume compliance with the approved internal controls.
+Any concerns the department has with the submission shall be addressed with the online gaming operator.

+(g) As soon as the circumstances necessitating the emergency amendment to the internal controls abate, an online gaming operator shall resume compliance with the approved internal controls.

-Sec.
-12-865-28.
+Section 12-XXX-28.
 Financial Reporting and Auditing

-- (a) Prior to any independent audit of a master wagering licensee or online gaming operator to be performed by a certified public accountant, the master wagering licensee or online gaming operator shall provide to the department the opportunity to meet with the independent certified public accountant that will perform such audit to identify areas of audit to be conducted.
+(a) Prior to any independent audit of a master wagering licensee or online gaming operator to be performed by a certified public accountant, the master wagering licensee or online gaming operator shall provide to the department the opportunity to meet with the independent certified public accountant that will perform such audit to identify areas of audit to be conducted.
 At least ten days prior to issuance of a final independent audit report, the certified public accountant performing such audit shall send the draft report to the department for review.
-The department may require a meeting with the certified public accountant prior to issuance of the final audit report. - (b) A master wagering licensee and online gaming operator shall have an independent certified public accountant audit its books and accounts at least once each fiscal year.
+The department may require a meeting with the certified public accountant prior to issuance of the final audit report.

+(b) A master wagering licensee and online gaming operator shall have an independent certified public accountant audit its books and accounts at least once each fiscal year.
 The books, records and financial statements of the master wagering licensee and the online gaming operator shall be prepared in accordance with generally accepted accounting principles.
 A master wagering licensee and online gaming operator shall require that an independent certified public accountant submit to the department within one-hundred-fifty days after the close of its fiscal year, a complete set of audited financial statements that present the licensee's financial position and the results of its operations and its cash flows in conformity with generally accepted accounting principles.